Ensifer meliloti: Symbiosis

-Symbiosis between S. meliloti and its legume hosts begins when the plant secretes an array of betaines and flavonoids into the rhizosphere: 4,4′-dihydroxy-2′-methoxychalcone, chrysoeriol, cynaroside, 4′,7-dihydroxyflavone, 6′′-O-malonylononin, liquiritigenin, luteolin, 3′,5-dimethoxyluteolin, 5-methoxyluteolin, medicarpin, stachydrine, and trigonelline.
-These compounds attract S. meliloti to the surface of the root hairs of the plant where the bacteria begin secreting nod factors.
+Prior to symbiosis, E. meliloti is a free-living member of the soil community.
+Symbiosis between E. meliloti and its legume hosts begins when the plant secretes an array of betaines and flavonoids into the rhizosphere: 4,4′-dihydroxy-2′-methoxychalcone, chrysoeriol, cynaroside, 4′,7-dihydroxyflavone, 6′′-O-malonylononin, liquiritigenin, luteolin, 3′,5-dimethoxyluteolin, 5-methoxyluteolin, medicarpin, stachydrine, and trigonelline.
+These compounds attract free-living E. meliloti within the surrounding soil to the surface of the root hairs of the host plant where the bacteria begin secreting nod factors.
 This initiates root hair curling.
 The rhizobia then penetrate the root hairs and proliferate to form an infection thread.
 Through the infection thread, the bacteria move toward the main root.
 The bacteria develop into bacteroids within newly formed root nodules and perform nitrogen fixation for the plant.
-A S. meliloti bacterium does not perform nitrogen fixation until it differentiates into a endosymbiotic bacteroid.
+A E. meliloti bacterium does not perform nitrogen fixation until it differentiates into a endosymbiotic bacteroid.
 A bacteroid depends on the plant for survival.

-Leghemoglobin, produced by leguminous plants after colonization of S. meliloti, interacts with the free oxygen in the root nodule where the rhizobia reside.
+Leghemoglobin, produced by leguminous plants after colonization of E. meliloti, interacts with the free oxygen in the root nodule where the rhizobia reside.
 Rhizobia are contained within symbiosomes in the root nodules of leguminous plants.
 The leghemoglobin reduces the amount of free oxygen present.
 Oxygen disrupts the function of the nitrogenase enzyme in the rhizobia, which is responsible for nitrogen fixation.

 Genome

-The S. meliloti genome contains four genes coding for flagellin.
+The E. meliloti genome contains four genes coding for flagellin.
 These include fliC1C2–fliC3C4.
-The genome contains three replicons: a chromosome (~3.7 megabases), a chromid (pSymB; ~1.7 megabases), and a plasmid (pSymA; ~1.4 megabases).
+The genome contains three replicons: a chromosome (~3.7 megabases), a chromid (pSymB; ~1.7 megabases), and a megaplasmid (pSymA; ~1.4 megabases).
 Individual strains may possess additional, accessory plasmids.
-Over 500 S. meliloti genomes have been sequenced to date, including: Rm1021, AK83, BL225C, Rm41, and SM11 with Rm1021 considered to be the wild type.
-Indeterminate nodule symbiosis by S. meliloti is conferred by genes residing on pSymA.
+Over 500 E. meliloti genomes have been sequenced to date, including: Rm1021, AK83, BL225C, Rm41, and SM11 with Rm1021 considered to be the wild type.
+Indeterminate nodule symbiosis by E. meliloti is conferred by genes residing on pSymA.